Friday, January 27, 2023

 Online Classes

-Give student feedback on their performance
+• Individualized feedback on student performance

-Students will…
+Students will:

-Understand concepts, evaluate problems, and develop solutions
+• Understand concepts, evaluate problems, and develop solutions

 Sunday, December 19, 2021